 Chekhov's Gunman: It turns out that he told Gray Wing what a great tracker Misty Water was, and this helps him find out where Jagged Peak ran off to.

-The son of Dewy Leaf and Moon Shadow.
+A young Tribe kit.
 Born sometime before the prologue of The First Battle.

 Tuckerization: He is named after Jayfrost, a dedicated fan on Kate Cary's blog.